Student Visa

 Can I stay in the UK after graduation?

-You cannot remain in the UK on your Student visa after you have graduated and your BRP expired.
-In July 2021, the UK government introduced the Graduate Immigration Route which will allow students to apply for a 2-year post study work visa.
-This is a new immigration visa for international students who wish to extend their stay in the UK to work, or look for work, after they have completed their studies.
+To remain in the UK, you will need to submit a new visa application before your Student visa expires.
+In July 2021, the UK government introduced the Graduate Immigration Route which will allow students to apply for a 2-year Graduate visa.
+This immigration route is for international students who wish to extend their stay in the UK to work, or look for work, after they have completed their studies.
+Eligibility for this route is listed here.

 Standard Visitor Visa